reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

 The business layer is where we should write the business logic.
 It should contain the code for the requirement that one user can borrow a maximum of three books.
 Each service class contains the business logic for part of the application.

 We split our business layer in two ways.
 The first one is that each entity has its service class (e.g., `BookService`, `UserService` ).
 After we split the layer by entities, we split them by use case.
 The end product of splitting is that we have the `GetBookService.java` class.
-By reading the name of the class, we can conclude that the code for fetching the books will be inside this class.
+By reading the name of the class, we can conclude that the code for fetching books will be inside this class.

 ### Defining the Service Class
-Let as look at what does it mean to implement business logic in this layer.
 One of the requirements is that the user can borrow three books maximum at one point in time.
 This check should be done in the business layer.

 Let us look at how in the implementation class: